stzhi/tvos2.0_std1.0.01/README.md

 Creating the new branch "feature1" is quick AND simple.
 =======
-Creating a new branch is quick
+Creating a new branch is quick.

 Creating the new branch "feature1" is quick AND simple.
 >>>>>>> feature1